 One place to start is your liquid diet.
 While it’s easy to identify and avoid obvious sugar bombs like cookies and cakes, you may be unaware how much sugar is in the beverages you’re consuming on a daily basis.
-So rather than grabbing fruit juice or a sweet coffee concoction the next time you have a craving, try one of these sugar-free or low-sugar drinks and let us know which one ends up being your favorite!
+So rather than grabbing fruit juice or a sweet coffee concoction the next time you have a craving, try one of the sugar-free or low-sugar drinks from this list.

 1. Iced or hot tea